-The National Comprehensive Cancer Network's (2023) guideline for the evaluation of margin status does not include use of an intraoperative device for assessing tissue specimens.
+The section of National Comprehensive Cancer Network's (2024) guideline for Breast Cancer that discusses margin evaluation notes the importance of achieving clear margins in breast-conserving surgery, but they do not explicitly recommend or imply advantages of intraoperative margin assessment devices.
 For invasive breast cancer (with or without ductal carcinoma in situ) undergoing lumpectomy with whole breast radiation, "no ink on tumor" is the applied definition of negative margin, whereas for ductal carcinoma in situ with or without microinvasion treated with lumpectomy and radiation, margins should be at least 2 millimeters.

 Likewise, a consensus guideline from the Society of Surgical Oncology, American Society for Radiation Oncology, and the American Society of Clinical Oncology recommends the 2 millimeters margin as the standard for an adequate margin in patients with ductal carcinoma in situ treated with whole body radiation therapy.
 Margins of at least 2 millimeters are associated with a reduced risk of ipsilateral breast tumor recurrence compared with positive margins defined as ink on ductal carcinoma in situ.
 Clinical judgment should be used in determining the need for further surgery in patients with negative margins less than 2 millimeters.
 The guideline discusses limitations in intraoperative margin assessment but does not mention MarginProbe as an alternative (Morrow, 2016).

 In 2015, the American Society of Breast Surgeons Consensus Conference produced recommendations to reduce the variability of reoperation rates and improve cosmetic outcomes in patients undergoing breast conserving surgery for cancer.
 While a randomized trial (Schnabel, 2014) found MarginProbe was associated with fewer reoperations, the majority voted to omit these devices from consideration until further investigation (Landercasper, 2015).